chordify/redis-schema/README.md

 # redis-schema

-A strongly typed, schema-based Redis library.
+A strongly typed, schema-based, composable Redis library.
-The focus is at composability: providing combinators on top of which you can correctly build your application or another library.
+It strives to provide a solid layer, on top of which you can correctly build your application or another library.

-Examples of libraries (TODO):
-- Lock
-- Remote Job

-BEWARE: The documentation is being written.

 ## Why `redis-schema`